Lesser florican: Taxonomy and systematics

+In 1782 the English illustrator John Frederick Miller included a hand-coloured plate of a female lesser florican in his Icones animalium et plantarum.
+He coined the binomial name Otis indica.
+It is now the only species placed in the genus Sypheotides that was introduced in 1839 by the French naturalist René Lesson.
+The species is monotypic: no subspecies are recognised.

 The two species of smaller bustards have been called "floricans".
 The word has been thought to be of Dutch origin.
 The genus Sypheotides earlier included what is now Houbaropsis bengalensis (or Bengal florican), the two species being small and showing reverse sexual size dimorphism.
 The tarsus is long in Sypheotides and the seasonal plumage change in male has led to the retention of the separate genus, although the two genera are evolutionarily close.
 Male and female plumages were initially thought of as separate species leading to the names aurita and indica and the species has been placed in the past in the genera Otis, Eupodotis and Sypheotis.
 The species ending which is related to the gender of the Latin genus has been debated and it believed that indicus is correct.

 The horizontal body carriage, size and habit of holding up their tail feathers when walking on the ground have led their local names to make associations with peacocks, with a popular name being the equivalent of "grass peacock" (such as khar-mor, tan-mor) in some areas. the name Likh is used in northwestern India and adopted by British sportsmen in India.